 Advance Care Planning

 It may be tough to think about, but there may be a time when you cannot make healthcare decisions for yourself.
 No matter what your age, planning ahead for your future is important.
-Advance care planning offers one-on-one support to help you determine your wishes, complete an advance directive and have the conversation with family and friends.
+Advance care planning is the process of realizing your values and wishes, and to let people know what kind of health and personal care you would want in the future if you were unable to speak for yourself.
+It involves discussing your healthcare choices with your loved ones and writing down your wishes in an advance directive document.

-Learn why April 16 is a day to spread awareness.
-Learn why advance care planning is important for all of us.
+Learn why advance care planning is important for all of us:

 Planning your future